Force over Distance: Chapter 28

 //Genius, you’re weirder than even I gave you credit for.//

 Young had missed breakfast, so he stopped by the mess for the earliest lunch shift.
-He joined Scott and Dunning, who were speculating on what they were going to do with the dead Nakai in the furthest operational airlock.
-Young put that on his list of things to bring up at that evening’s NHB, which he was definitely planning on attending, and which he was definitely planning on ending at 2100 hours.
+He joined Scott and Dunning, who were speculating on the fate of the dead Nakai in the furthest operational airlock.
+Young put that on his list of things to bring up at the NHB, which he was definitely planning on attending, and which he was definitely planning on ending at 2100 hours.

 Young was halfway through a bowl of gray paste when Wray approached their table.
 “Colonel,” she said.
 “I just gave my weekly report to the IOA.
 They were hoping to send Colonel Carter and Dr. McKay through today to assess the feasibility of dialing Destiny from the alpha site.”